 - (1) The judge may, by appropriate entry, refer a case to Mediation and state a date by which mediation must be concluded.
-If required by the referring judge, prior to such referral counsel for the parties must complete the "Mediation Referral Readiness Questionnaire" which will be attached to the entry of referral.
-Please consult with your individual courtroom.
-If at the time the mediation is scheduled your case cannot be mediated and must be continued beyond the designated 'return to Court date', the case will be sent back to the referring Court for disposition.
-A referring judge may waive the readiness provisions of this rule.
-(Effective July 15, 2005) - (2) Any party may request, in writing to the judge, that the case be considered for referral to Mediation. - (3) The Court shall utilize procedures for all cases that will: - (a) Ensure that the parties are allowed to participate in mediation, and if the parties wish, that their attorneys and other individuals they designate are allowed to accompany them and participate in mediation. - (b) Screen for domestic violence both before and during mediation. - (c) Encourage appropriate referrals to legal counsel and other support services for all parties, including victims and suspected victims of domestic violence. - (d) Prohibit use of mediation in any of the following: - (1) As an alternative to the prosecution or adjudication of domestic violence; - (2) In determining whether to grant, modify or terminate a protection order; - (3) In determining the terms and conditions of a protection order; - (4) In determining the penalty for violation of a protection order.
+If required by the referring judge, prior to such referral counsel for the parties must complete the "Mediation Referral Readiness Questionnaire" which will be attached to the entry of referral. - (2) Any party may request, in writing to the judge, that the case be considered for referral to Mediation. - (3) The Court shall utilize procedures for all cases that will: - (a) Ensure that the parties are allowed to participate in mediation, and if the parties wish, that their attorneys and other individuals they designate are allowed to accompany them and participate in mediation. - (b) Screen for domestic violence both before and during mediation. - (c) Encourage appropriate referrals to legal counsel and other support services for all parties, including victims and suspected victims of domestic violence. - (d) Prohibit use of mediation in any of the following: - (1) As an alternative to the prosecution or adjudication of domestic violence; - (2) In determining whether to grant, modify or terminate a protection order; - (3) In determining the terms and conditions of a protection order; - (4) In determining the penalty for violation of a protection order. - (4) Duty of Parties and Counsel to Report Domestic Abuse to Mediation Staff